 Sustainability is a core value for many modern resource companies.
 Several have already taken steps to impact their surrounding community and environment positively.
 Meeting this goal requires companies to assess the surrounding environment consciously, and actively taking steps to reduce negative impact.
 One way companies are combating their environmental impact is through the reduction of waste.
 This Borneo oil chose to install environmentally-friendly toilets to remain at the forefront of environmental sustainability.

 Management of waste is essential.
 Whether industrial or human, waste needs to be correctly contained, stored, and removed.
 Local governments and environmental bodies will often impose strict guidelines which on and offshore oil rigs must meet.
 These guidelines help ensure the ecological surroundings are protected, as is the health of personnel and the broader community.

 Maintaining strong hygiene models and meeting strict environmental obligations are not mutually exclusive.
 Sanitation plays a significant role in the health and productivity of a site.
 Companies can provide clean, working toilets and handwashing facilities that do not use excess water and have a low footprint.

-A leading energy company based in Indonesia set out to improve its waste management on isolated island and inland locations.
-The corporation has been in production for over six decades, growing internationally and through diversification into new and renewable energy.
+A leading energy company based in Indonesia set out to improve its waste management on isolated islands and inland locations.
+The corporation has been in production for over six decades, growing internationally and diversifying into new renewable energy.
 As they continue to grow as a company, environmental sustainability remains a key focus.

 Site Challenges and Solutions